sarahseverson/wax-bofh/pages/reuse.md

 layout: wax/reuse_page
 title: Reuse the Collection
 permalink: /reuse/
-collection: qatar
+collection: bofh
 banner:
-  collection: qatar
+  collection: bofh
-  pid: obj5
+  pid: MS099
 ---

 Wax is inspired by [FAIR data principles](https://journal.code4lib.org/articles/13427), and as such strives to make its collections findable, accessible, interoperable and reusable.